sahermuhamed1/Data-Jobs-Salary-Prediction-Project/README.md

 - *Dataset:* Dataset containing unique values for different features.
 - *README.md:* This file with project documentation.
 - *Data_Salary_prediction.ipynb:* Jupyter Notebook with exploratory data analysis (EDA), data preprocessing, and model selection.
+-  *Data Science Salary.pbix*: a PBI dashboard that can help users to gain insights from the dataset
 - *saved_steps.pkl:* Pre-trained machine learning model stored as a pickle file.
 - *app.py:* Python script using Streamlit to create a web app for deploying the model.
 - *requirements.txt:* File specifying the project dependencies.